 - Images should be properly compressed and optimized.

 - Speed up images by using next-gen formats like WebP.
-Check How to enable WebP image format in Umbraco CMS.
+To get more insights into WebP setup, check How to enable WebP image format in Umbraco CMS.

 - Enable GZIP compression to reduce the transfer size